-Starting seeds is a great for saving money gardening since you are growing from scratch rather than buying established plants.
+Starting seeds is a great way to save money on your garden since you're growing from scratch rather than buying established plants.
 However, you can go the extra mile and save even MORE money starting seeds.

 We covered the basics of indoor seed starting, but today we're going to focus on lots of money saving tips for each part of seed starting to make your garden even more cost-effective and all of them are great for anyone trying to save money gardening.

 Things to NOT Skimp On